-Vehicle Lanes 10-foot maximum travel lane width to encourage safe vehicular speeds.
-Verificie Laries Left-turn pockets where new development causes increased need to avoid undue congestion.
-Traffic signals should be calibrated to minimize pedestrian delays, and evaluated periodically to adjust for chang and pedestrian movement patterns.
-Pedestrian signals should always be on - no "beg button" - and use a 5-secon pedestrian interval.
+East Main Street Vehicle Lanes 10-foot maximum travel lane width to encourage safe vehicular speeds.
+Vermere Zames Left-turn pockets where new development causes increased need to avoid undue congestion.
+Intersections Traffic signals should be calibrated to minimize pedestrian delays, and evaluated periodically to adjust for changes in vehicle and pedestrian movement patterns.
+Pedestrian signals should always be on - no "beg button" - and use a 5-second leading pedestrian interval.
 Consider the conversion of some signals to all-way stops.
-Compared to signals, all-way stops maximize pedestria at intersections, encourage eye contact between road users, reduce idling at times of low traffic, and reduce end in line with Carrboro's commitment to climate action.
-They also remove the need for left turn lanes, which creat opportunity to repurpose road space.
-Bicycle Infrastructure Protected bike lanes where there is sufficient space.
+Compared to signals, all-way stops maximize pedestrian priority at intersections, encourage eye contact between road users, reduce idling at times of low traffic, and reduce energy usage in line with Carrboro's commitment to climate action.
+They also remove the need for left turn lanes, which creates an opportunity to repurpose road space. • Protected bike lanes where there is sufficient space.
 The interaction of bikes and vehicles at curb-cuts needs to be considered.
-Where there is not space for protected bike lanes, other options include dedicated bike lanes (i.e., striping only) or sharrows where traffic is slow enough for bikes to share the lane with cars.
-Sidewalks on both sides as wide as space allows.
-The Land Use Ordinance requires 10-foot sidewalks in the Downtow Continue to use the decorative brick treatment that already exists on some sidewalks downtown.
-Minimize driveways across sidewalks as much as possible.
-Pedestrian-scale street lighting.
+Bicycle Infrastructure • Where there is not space for protected bike lanes, other options include dedicated bike lanes (i.e., striping only) or sharrows where traffic is slow enough for bikes to share the lane with cars. • Sidewalks on both sides as wide as space allows.
+The Land Use Ordinance requires 10-foot sidewalks in the Downtown Core.
+Continue to use the decorative brick treatment that already exists on some sidewalks downtown.
+Pedestrian Infrastructure Minimize driveways across sidewalks as much as possible. . caestriari ilirastractare Pedestrian-scale street lighting.
 Benches that incorporate art.
 Mid-block art crosswalks designed by local artists collaborating with transportation officials.
-Transit Infrastructure Shelters should be provided where space allows.
-Buildings 1 Buildings set back zero to 10 feet from edge of sidewalk.
+Transit Infrastructure Shelters should be provided where space allows. • Buildings set back zero to 10 feet from edge of sidewalk.
 Space between the building and sidewalk could include plantings, space for tables, signage, art, benches, and other elements that encourage interaction.
-Constructed awnings (wood or metal) for shade and rain protection (example: Orange County Social Club awning).
-Encourage string lighting for patios, and other off-street spaces.
+Buildings 1 • Constructed awnings (wood or metal) for shade and rain protection (example: Orange County Social Club awning). • Encourage string lighting for patios, and other off-street spaces.
 Lighting should be dark-sky compliant to reduce impact on wildlife.
-Plants and Landscaping Street trees where space allows.
-Pervious strips to build on existing curbline and narrow road width, or to create bulb-outs at crosswalks.
+Dlants and Landscapics Street trees where space allows.
+Plants and Landscaping • Pervious strips to build on existing curbline and narrow road width, or to create bulb-outs at crosswalks.